OpenCTI-Platform/opencti/opencti-documentation/docs/installation/docker.md

 ## Data persistence

-If you wish your OpenCTI data to be persistent in production, you should be aware of the  `volumes` section for both `Grakn` and `ElasticSearch` services in the `docker-compose.yml`.
+If you wish your OpenCTI data to be persistent in production, you should be aware of the  `volumes` section for `Grakn`, `ElasticSearch` and `MinIO` services in the `docker-compose.yml`.

 Here is an example of volumes configuration: